das-developers/dasFlex/docs/CmdTemplates.md

 where the `PARAM_SELECTOR` is one of:

   * An HTTP query parameter key
-  * An HTTP query parameter key and flag
+  * An HTTP query parameter key plus a sub-key in the value

-The special character `@` may be used to reference the parameter value in the replacement text.
+The special character `@` may be used to reference the parameter, or sub-value, in the replacement text.

 ### Example Set 1: Translation of simple query parameters